ElwynPalmerton/Portfolio-Site/README.md

 www.elwynwebdev.com

-This is a portfolio site for Elwyn Palmerton made using React.
+This is a web development portfolio site for Elwyn Palmerton made using React, Material-UI, and styled-components.

 This site is available at www.elwynwebdev.com